-When your air conditioner is working properly, your house will be cool and dry.
-A leaking air conditioner is frustrating but isn’t necessarily dangerous.
+When your air conditioner is working properly, your home will be cool and dry.
+A leaking air conditioner is frustrating but isn’t necessarily harmful.
 It depends on whether it’s leaking water or refrigerant.

 Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your home.
-In contrast, a coolant leak is dangerous for you and the environment.
-In either situation, repairing a leak will require professional air conditioning repair.
+On the other hand, a coolant leak is dangerous for you and the environment.
+In either case, fixing a leak will require skilled air conditioning repair.

 Learn more about why your air conditioner is leaking and how you can stop it from happening in the future.